career-match/career-match.github.io/index.md

 The development process for Career Match conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
 In a nutshell:

 Development consists of a sequence of Milestones.
--Each Milestone is specified as a set of tasks.
+- Each Milestone is specified as a set of tasks.
--Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
+- Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
--Tasks should typically consist of work that can be completed in 2-4 days.
+- Tasks should typically consist of work that can be completed in 2-4 days.
--The work for each task is accomplished with a git branch named “issue-XX”, where XX is replaced by the issue number.
+- The work for each task is accomplished with a git branch named “issue-XX”, where XX is replaced by the issue number.
--When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
+- When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
--The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.
+- The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

 The following sections document the development history of Career Match.

 ### Milestone 1: Mockup development